-Gold Awards 2018: Winners List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards
+Gold Awards 2018: Winners' List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards

 Best Supporting Actor: Sachin Tyagi

-Best Supporting Actress- Parul Chauhan
+Best Supporting Actress: Parul Chauhan

 Best Reality Show: Rising Star Season 2